 So you’ve created a quiz (if you haven’t you can find out how, here) and want to let people know if they’re right or wrong as they move through it?
 Easy.
-You just need to employ the help of Logic, which is an Essentials or above feature.
+You just need to employ the help of Logic.

 Here is an example of what we mean.
 Once you submit this typeform, you will be able to add it to your account and play around with it:

 How to display the correct answer to a question

 To build this, you need to add Logic to your questions and use Statements to display the correct answer: